Toyota 2.4L/22RE Air Flow Meter (AFM)

 AFM Testing:

-The AFM is not designed to be adjusted, so it either works or doesn't work.
+The AFM is not really designed to be adjusted, so it either works or doesn't work (outside of some folks adjusting the tension of the internal spring to vary the AFM calibration).

 AFM Connector Pinouts